khazanovanastasia/The-Last-Observer/Documentation/Architecture.md

 ### Core Principles

-✅ **Single Source of Truth** - 'CameraSystem' owns the CameraData array, which acts as the single source of truth for all surveillance state
+✅ **Single Source of Truth** - ViewManager owns the CameraData collection, providing a single source of truth for surveillance state
 ✅ **Event-Driven** - UI components never poll, only subscribe
 ✅ **Zero Coupling** - View components don't know about each other
 ✅ **Testable** - Each layer can be unit tested independently